 2. Do your research on each item before buying it.

 When you’re looking at an item on Shein, you can sometimes scroll down and see photos of bloggers or real life people wearing the item.
 There may also be Shein reviews about the specific item from buyers; these will show up at the bottom of the item page.

 If I see the item on someone and it looks good, that’s a clue that it’ll be decent quality and fit in person.
 If there aren’t any photos, that doesn’t necessarily mean that you shouldn’t buy it, but it’s more of a risk if you don’t plan to return.

-Another great place to source items and check out each honest SheIn review is on Instagram.
+Another great place to source items and check out each honest Shein review is on Instagram.
 Bloggers will often do try-on hauls and save the results to their story highlights.
-I usually do at least one Shein try-on haul a season that I save to my story highlights on IG.

 It seems like the company is pretty fair and realizes that not every piece will work for everyone.
 I think that’s one of the reasons why there’s so many options on the website and such a great return policy.

-Any of the SheIn reviews on the actual site seem to be trustworthy as well.
+Most of the Shein reviews on the actual site seem to be trustworthy as well.
 If there’s one item with only 2 stars consistently, you should probably steer clear, but items that have multiple 5 star reviews are generally good choices.

-I couldn’t finish up this (super long) SheIn review without showing you some of the pieces I ordered.
-Trendy styles change really quickly, so I wanted to make it easy and share some of my favorite pieces from SheIn this season.
+I couldn’t finish up this (super long) SheIn review without showing you some of the pieces I ordered this season.
+Trendy styles change really quickly, so I wanted to make it easy and share some of my favorite pieces from Shein this season.